Centrasis/RadField3DSimulation/README.md

   - For `rectangle`: Two values for the rectangle extents in meter in `source-distance` meter away from the source (so in the center of the scene).
 - *tracing-algorithm*: The used algorithm to find intersected voxels for a given particle path.
 Can be one of `sampling`, `bresenham` or `linetracing`.
 - *geom*: The path to the geometry file.
 The geoemetry can be provided by all file formats supported by Assimp like `.obj`, `.fbx` or `.stl`.
 For each geometry file, one can specify a world scene description file named with the pattern: `[base-file-name].desc` on the same folder as the geoemtry file.
+- *world-material*: Material of the world.
+Default: Air.
 - *spectrum*: The path to a x-ray spectrum in .csv-format.
 The CSV-file should have the form column 1: Energy-Bin-Edge starting from 0eV and column 2: relative photon counts for this bin.
 The input distribution will be normalized to a integral of one.
 - *append*: If a file with the specified name and matching metadata is already present, RadField3D will just add both files together based on the ratio of the primary particles stored in the existing file and the primary particles generated during the current run of RadFiled3D.